Aliases for DGKG Gene

-DGKG (Diacylglycerol Kinase, Gamma 90kDa) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
+DGKG (Diacylglycerol Kinase Gamma) is a Protein Coding gene.
+Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
 GO annotations related to this gene include calcium ion binding and diacylglycerol kinase activity.
 An important paralog of this gene is DGKI.

 UniProtKB/Swiss-Prot for DGKG Gene

 Reverses the normal flow of glycerolipid biosynthesis by phosphorylating diacylglycerol back to phosphatidic acid.